Safford Park Community Preservation Act Project

 Wollaston Elementary School at what is now Safford Park.

-On January 7th, 2013 the association submitted their proposal to the Community Preservation Committee (CPC) requesting $177,000 for a full park renovation and the construction of a presentation venue, initially contemplated as a gazebo for performance and presentations.
+On January 7, 2013, the Wollaston Hill Neighborhood Association submitted a proposal to the Community Preservation Committee (CPC) requesting $177,000 for a full park renovation and the construction of a presentation venue, initially envisioned as a gazebo for performances and presentations.

-The goals of the proposal were as follows:
+"The goals of the proposal were as follows:

 Neighborhood association meeting, reviewing the park plans.